ethancarlsson/nqueens/README.md

 <h2> solution_producer </h2>
 This program doesn't solve the problem itself.
 Instead it creates a program that can solve the problem, it has the same structure as the itertoolssolution, but it is a lot faster.
 It does the following:
 <ul>
   <li> it calls upon the <b>condition_producer</b>; the condition_producer creates a series of text files containing an if statement.
-The if statement contains all possible collisions within a n sized list.</li>
+The if statement contains all possible collisions within an n sized list.</li>
    <li> It then appends all of these if statements after each permutation of the queen list.
 The produced program does not need to check for collisions and queens will only be placed on the board when it is already certain that there will be no collisions.
 Because of this it is much faster than the other solutions.
 It still has a roughly linear time complexity because it still needs to generate every permutation. </li>
 </li>